DamjanDjermanovic/myWebPage/README.md

 # myWebPage
-In this repo I'll make my webpage for week 8 of CS50
+In this repo I'll make my webpage for week 8 of CS50, with help of Bootstrap.